chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Apr 27 12:51:17 CDT 2018

 I opened my terminal to code on Fri Apr 27 12:53:21 CDT 2018

+I opened my terminal to code on Fri Apr 27 12:53:43 CDT 2018